dacarlin/bglb_thermal/paper_draft/ms/paper_draft.md

 3. Department of Chemistry, University of California, Davis CA, USA
 4. Department of Biochemistry & Molecular Medicine, University of California, Davis CA, USA

-**Subject areas**: biophysics, computational biology, protein engineering
+**Subject areas**: biophysics, computational biology, enzymology

-**Keywords**: enzyme, Rosetta, thermal stability, machine learning

 ---

 ## Abstract

 The idea that functional proteins such as enzymes trade off thermodynamic stability for functional properties is widely held in the field of protein science.
 Here, we report soluble protein expression in E. coli, thermal stability, and Michaelis-Menten constants kcat, KM, and kcat/KM for 128 single point mutants.
 We use this data set to perform statistical analyses that show no correlation (PCC=X, p=Y) between Tm and any of kcat, KM, and kcat/KM in the BglB system.
-The data set here not only allowed us to discover novel stabilizing mutations with a dTM of X and a dkcat of < 0.1 min-1, but to perform a general analysis of the correlation between thermal stability and kinetic constants for native BglB and 128 individual single steps in sequence-functional space immediately adjacent to the native BglB sequence, providing evidence that the idea that proteins must trade stability for function is not a general rule, and is system-specific.
+The data set here not only allowed us to discover novel stabilizing mutations with a dTM of X and a dkcat of < 0.1 min-1, but to perform a general analysis of the correlation between thermal stability and kinetic constants for native BglB and 128 individual single steps in sequence-functional space immediately adjacent to the native BglB sequence, providing evidence that the idea that proteins must trade stability for function is not a general rule, and is in fact system-specific.

 ---

 ## Introduction

-The idea that functional proteins, such as enzymes, must trade stability in order to carry out their functions is widely believed to be a general principle of enzymatic catalysis [Beadle, Tokuriki, RNase paper].
-In particular, enzyme active sites, such as the one in BglB, often position charged residues in close proximity in order to present optimal geometry for catalysis.
-[Fersht] In an enzyme active site such as those found in family 1 glycoside hydrolases, two glutamate residues, one functioning as a nucleophile and the other as an acid/base in a classical Kosland double-displacement mechanism, are positioned at 5.5 A.
+The idea that functional proteins such as enzymes must trade thermodynamic stability for functional properties such as pre-ordered active sites in order to carry out their functions is widely believed to be a general principle of enzymatic catalysis [Beadle, Tokuriki, RNase paper].
+A common argument, in particular, explains that enzyme active sites, such as the one in family 1 glycoside hydrolases, often position charged residues in close proximity than might be warranted thermodynamicly in order to present optimal, pre-ordered geometry for catalysis.
+[Fersht] In family 1 glycoside hydrolases, two glutamate residues, one functioning as a nucleophile and the other as an acid/base in a classical Kosland double-displacement mechanism, are positioned at 5.5 A.

-[Beadle] Structural Bases of Stability–function Tradeoffs in Enzymes [Tokuriki] How Protein Stability and New Functions Trade Off [RNase paper]

-In order to test the hypothesis that the BglB sequence is a trade off between function and thermal stability, we designed 128 point mutants of BglB and individually characterized the soluble protein expression, thermal stability, Kcat, KM, and kcat/KM of each mutant.
+In order to test the hypothesis that individual residue identities in the BglB sequence are a trade off between function and thermal stability, we designed 128 point mutants of BglB and individually characterized the soluble protein expression, thermal stability, Kcat, KM, and kcat/KM of each mutant.
 In this study, we present this data set along with our analysis.

 We use this data set to perform statistical analyses that show no correlation (PCC=X, p=Y) between Tm and any of kcat, KM, and kcat/KM in the BglB system.
 The data set here not only allowed us to discover novel stabilizing mutations with a dTM of X and a dkcat of < 0.1 min-1, but to perform a general analysis of the correlation between thermal stability and kinetic constants for native BglB and 128 individual single steps in sequence-functional space immediately adjacent to the native BglB sequence, providing evidence that the idea that proteins must trade stability for function is not a general rule, and is system-specific.